PauleNajus/LDC/README.md

 # Lung Disease Classification System

-A deep learning-based web application for classifying lung X-ray images as normal or pneumonia-affected using a PyTorch Convolutional Neural Network (CNN).
+A deep learning-based web application for classifying lung X-ray images as normal or abnormal-affected using a PyTorch Convolutional Neural Network (CNN).

 ## Features